Colorado State Veteran's Benefits

 Colorado State Tax Advantage

-There is a Property Tax Exemption for the first $200,000 of a home's value for 100% service-connected disabled veterans.
+There is a Property Tax Exemption for 50% of the first $200,000 of a home's value for 100% service-connected disabled veterans.

 Active Duty Pay

-Effective January 1, 2016 active duty military pay is tax-free for Colorado residents.
+Effective January 1, 2016 active duty military pay is tax-free for Colorado residents who are stationed outside the state of Colorado.

 Retired Military Pay